Coming Home: Wanna Icipus Kupi

-Coming Home: Wanna Icipus Kupi is a Canadian television documentary film, directed by Erica Marie Daniels and released in 2023.
-Released as a companion piece to the drama series Little Bird, the film profiles the Sixties Scoop through interviews with both cast members in the series and real-life survivors of the original events.
+Coming Home: Wanna Icipus Kupi is a 2023 Canadian television documentary film, directed by Erica Marie Daniels.
+Released as a companion piece to the drama series Little Bird, the film profiles the Sixties Scoop through interviews with members of the cast of the series and survivors of the original events.

 The film won the Donald Brittain Award for best social or political television documentary at the 12th Canadian Screen Awards in 2024.